 The Norwegian Accounting Act requires that large enterprises report on corporate social responsibility in the Directors’ report or in a separate report.
 The report must include information about human rights, employee rights and social conditions, the environment and anti-corruption work.

-In our opinion, the Sustainability Report for 2019 fulfils these requirements.
+In our opinion, the Sustainability Report for 2020 fulfils these requirements

-Our reporting is in our opinion, on the whole, in accordance with Oslo Stock Exchange's guidance.
+Our reporting is in our opinion, on the whole, in accordance with Euronext’s (Oslo Stock Exchange) guidance.
 This guidance was based on the GRI Sustainability Reporting Guidelines.
-They describe the expectations for conducting materiality assessment, corporate governance, communication and yearly update.
+The Guidelines describe the expectations for conducting materiality assessment, corporate governance, communication and yearly update.